davidebruzzo/ResTrack/README.md

 First assignment
 ================================
-I'm Davide Bruzzo and this is my solution for the first Reasearch Track I assignment.
+I'm Davide Bruzzo and this is my solution for the first Reasearch Track I first assignment.

 # Table of contents
 ****************************